MostAwesomeDude/construct/docs/extending.rst

 Constructs
 ==========

+    .. note:: This is a last line of defense.
+If you are not able to achieve whatever that is you are trying to do with Construct existing classes, you can always write your own classes.
+In particular, you can copy-paste existing classes into your source code and modify them slighly.
+This is the best way to go.

 Generally speaking, you should not write constructs by yourself:

 * It's a craft that requires skills and understanding of the internals of the library (which change over time).